akhiljamesgeorge/akhiljamesgeorge.github.io/README.md

 # aj7amigo.github.io
 Personal Portfolio Website

-Most of the source code is obtained from the web, multiple GitHub repos and from Youtube tutorials.
+Most of the source code is obtained from https://www.codingnepalweb.com/